FRENCH VERSION [170x26’]

 It also tells how, over the centuries, the handbag has become this iconic object arousing an unreasonable, even irresistible, desire.

-Although it only opened its doors in January 2015, the establishment has been named Best Hotel in the World by readers of Condé Nast Traveller.
+Although it only opened in January 2015, the establishment has been named Best Hotel in the World by readers of Condé Nast Traveller.

 KAWAII ASIA [30x25’]